dan-lee-odinson/coworking-with-claude/README.md

 6. **Specify the tools to use and make sure Claude has permissions to use them.** Tell Claude to "Access Chrome" to use "REST API" rather than just "upload post to website" - it will try every tool in its toolbox and often choose the hardest unless told otherwise.
 7. **Batch autonomous work.** Asking for "10 things at once" crashes the desktop app.
 Batches of 3–4 run reliably.
 8. **Don't use Claude for image generation.** Use a dedicated image model and bring the result back in.
+9.  **AI can help you build the machine, but it does not create demand.** Claude helped me research, draft, format, publish, and manage a working affiliate site, but traffic, trust, ranking, and conversions still had to be earned.
+10. **“Passive income with AI” is a misleading frame.** This project was not passive.
+I spent significant time reviewing outputs, debugging issues, setting up accounts, managing WordPress, configuring hosting, checking links, and correcting mistakes.
+11. **Product and niche selection matter more than content volume.** A smart ring affiliate site sounded narrow and monetizable, but choosing the right products, programs, buyer intent, commission structure, and competitive angle required far more research than the hype suggests.
+12. **Revenue takes longer than the AI-content narrative implies.** My approximate spend was $300, while affiliate earnings were $4.08.
+That does not prove the model can never work, but it does show that profitability is not automatic, immediate, or guaranteed just because AI can produce the site.
+13. **Treat AI side projects as experiments first, businesses second.** The most valuable result was not affiliate income; it was learning how to manage an agentic AI workflow, test automation claims against reality, and document what worked, what failed, and what still required human judgment.

 The rest of this README walks through how I learned each of these by building two projects.